War of the Fourth Coalition: Origins

 Despite the death of William Pitt in January 1806, Britain and the new Whig administration remained committed to checking the growing power of France.
 Peace overtures between the two nations early in the new year proved ineffectual due to the still unresolved issues that had led to the breakdown of the Peace of Amiens.
-One point of contention was the fate of Hanover, a German electorate in personal union with the British monarchy that had been occupied by France since 1803.
+One point of contention was the fate of Hanover, a German state in personal union with the British monarchy that had been occupied by France since 1803.
 Dispute over this state would eventually become a casus belli for both Britain and Prussia against France.
 This issue also dragged Sweden into the war, whose forces had been deployed there as part of the effort to liberate Hanover during the war of the previous coalition.
 The path to war seemed inevitable after French forces ejected the Swedish troops in April 1806.

 Apart from some naval clashes and the peripheral Battle of Maida in southern Italy in July 1806 (though these actions are considered part of the tail end of the War of the Third Coalition), the main conflicts between Britain and France during the Fourth Coalition would involve no direct general military confrontation.
 Rather, there was an escalation in the ongoing economic warfare between the two powers.
 With Britain still retaining its dominance of the seas, Napoleon looked to break this dominance (after his defeat of Prussia) with his issuance of the Berlin Decree and the beginnings of his Continental System.
 Britain retaliated with its Orders in Council several months later.

 In the meantime, Russia spent most of 1806 recovering from defeats from the previous year's campaign.
 Napoleon had hoped to establish peace with Russia and a tentative peace treaty was signed in July 1806, but this was vetoed by Tsar Alexander I and the two powers remained at war.
 Though nominally an ally in the coalition, Russia remained a dormant entity for much of the year (giving virtually no military aid to Prussia in the main battles that October, as Russian armies were still mobilising).
 Russian forces would not fully come into play in the war until late 1806 when Napoleon entered Poland.